-Some statistical feature priors of image, \eg, $L_0$ regularization~\cite{pan2016l_0}, gradient profile prior~\cite{sun2008image} and histogram equalization~\cite{dhal2021histogram}, are widely used in traditional image restoration and enhancement tasks.
-These priors describe some specific properties of high-quality images or low-quality images, which can be useful in terms of the loss function and regularization terms.
-For example, gradient profile prior could be input into the deep SR networks as the edge information, sharpening the edges of the HR images.
+\textbf{Potential of Statistical Image Features as Priors.} Some statistical feature priors of the image, \eg, $L_0$ regularization~\cite{pan2016l_0}, gradient profile prior~\cite{sun2008image} and histogram equalization~\cite{dhal2021histogram}, are widely used in traditional image restoration and enhancement tasks.
+These priors describe some specific properties of high-quality images or low-quality images, which can be useful in terms of loss function and regularization terms.
+For example, the gradient profile prior could be input into the deep SR networks as the edge information, sharpening the edges of the HR images.
 Moreover, the histogram equalization prior can also supervise deep HDR networks to predict images with a higher dynamic range.